 The value in the Version subfield is the value specified in IETF RFC 791 or IETF RFC 2460.

 The DSCP subfield contains the value as described in IETF RFC 2474 in the 6 least significant bits.
 The 2 most significant bits are reserved.
+For an IPv6 packet, this corresponds to the Traffic Class subfield of the IPv6 header.

+The Source IP Address and Destination IP Address correspond to the identically named subfields of the IPv4 and IPv6 headers.

+The Source Port and Destination Port correspond to the identically named subfields of various protocol headers that are encapsulated within an IPv4 or IPv6 packet.

-The Next Header subfield contains the next encapsulated protocol and is compatible with the values specified for the IPv4 Protocol subfield.
-In the presence of options in the IPv6 header, the Next Header subfield specifies the presence of one or more out of six extension headers as defined in IETF RFC 2460.
+The Next Header subfield contains the next encapsulated protocol and is compatible with the values specified for the IPv4 Protocol subfield which are otherwise known as Internet Protocol numbers and are maintained by the Internet Assigned Nubmers Authority.
+In the presence of options in the IPv6 header, the Next Header subfield specifies the presence of one or more out of six extension headers as defined in IETF RFC 2460 or the presence of an encapsulated protocol as identified by the presence of an Internet Protocol number that does not correspond to any of the extension headers defined in IETF RFC 2460.

 TGm editor: within TGmd D2.1, insert the following new text and figure to describe the new classifier type 10 at the end of subclause 9.4.2.30 TCLAS element, as shown: